rolandwalker/emacs-travis/README.markdown

 * Create an account on http://travis-ci.org, and follow the instructions there to enable builds.

+* Edit travis_grid.pl to match your account if desired.

 * Add `[![Build Status](https://secure.travis-ci.org/my-github-id/my-library.png)](http://travis-ci.org/my-github-id/my-library)`
   to your Markdown README file.